The European Commission must ban the sale of tar sands crude oil in the EU.

 Once again it is up to Labour to lead the fight.
 We need to send the strong, clear position at a national level that we cannot support watering down of the legislation.
 Our MEPs can do so much by linking up with comrades in the Progressive Alliance of Socialists and Democrats to argue the case for greater environmental protection in the European Parliament.

 Tar sands offer an opportunity to show the EU as a force for good, taking on big business and vested interests to deliver a cleaner world for all generations to enjoy.
 Tar sands also offer Labour a chance to highlight our stark contrast with Cameron’s Conservatives and Clegg’s Liberal Democrat sell-outs.

 By opposing tar sands, we strengthen the European Union’s reputation when its reason for being is in doubt, we deliver policies to tackle our environmental crisis at a time when our climate patterns are worsening, and we show again our willingness to put what’s right ahead of vested interests.

 Sign our petition calling on the European Commission to ban the sale of tar sands crude oil in the EU hereLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.